microsoftgraph/dataconnect-solutions/solutions/esa/README.md

 The link below sets up the Azure resource group for the template, which are:

-- Create an ACS Language Resource
+- Create an Azure Cognitive Services (ACS) Language Resource
 - Create a Synapse Workspace
 - Create a Spark Pool for the Synapse workspace
 - Create a storage account for the extracted data